codetojoy/gol-react/README.md

 link - https://medium.com/@pongsatt/how-to-use-redux-in-typescript-ad0b5fe77933

 * goal: no `js` or `jsx` files
-* write a function that allow manual seeding
 * simple: render fixed grid in config
 * better: render dynamic grid in config
-* simple: tick based on a button click
-* better: tick based on a timer
+* better: tick based on a timer ?
 * more tick tests
 * set fields to private
-* build empty world without any UI
-* X: seed world without any UI
-* X: play round without any UI
+* X: simple: tick based on a button click
+* X: write a function that allow manual seeding
 * X: write a clear-grid function
 * X: allow a random seed on initialization
 * X: course-correct: Grid components should use store for the grid
 * X: setup basic store
 * X: IdService should return a map of <Neighbour, Cell> and not number[]
 * X: why does a Cell contain neighbours?
+* X: build empty world without any UI
+* X: seed world without any UI
+* X: play round without any UI

 Notes:
 ---------